Author has written 20 stories for Merlin.

 Therefore, my impression of that season, by itself and in relation to the rest of the series, may be slightly skewed.
 I was disappointed, my friends.
 Not with the acting - never that! - nor with the writing, which mostly was beautiful (or else Colin and Bradley just made it beautiful...) but with the choices made by the producers.
 These are my contentions:

 1) The series spends 3 seasons under Uther's kingship.
 I have no argument with this, as it allows the focus on "before they were famous", which I love.
 However, this choice begs the series to bring Arthur and Merlin and the rest to the point where the legends begin.
-Arthur as the young new king, Merlin as his sorcerer, ready to begin a lifelong reign of peace and prosperity.
+Arthur as the young new king, Merlin as his sorcerer, ready to begin a lifelong reign of peace and prosperity and magic.

 2) Seasons 1 and 2 deal heavily in magical creatures.
 This added to the 'fairy tale' quality that I loved.
 However, the invasion of the Saxons is strictly historical, and anchoring the series with a modern-day Merlin expects the audience to believe the events portrayed as actual, rather than fictitious.